rebelsky/sams-assorted-musings-reflections/trustees.md

 (or having helping manage the endowment on their résumés) rather than because they were interested in helping the College.
 A number of things effected [1] my perspective (and, at times, continue to effect [2]) my perspective on the Trustees of the time.
+Here are a few [3].

+* A statement by some trustees of the form "We'd know that Grinnell was being successful if it produced more investment bankers."
+* The development of the JRC.
+There are so many issues with the JRC.
+  We hired an architect who doesn't like clocks.
+(Haven't you wondered why there are no clocks in the building?)
+In contrast to Noyce, in which we paid particular attention to being reasonable environmental stewards, such as by trying to source materials locally, the JRC sourced stone from around the world (bringing some of it on the both figurative and literal slow boat from China).
+The placement of the lecture hall (JRC 101) as far as possible from the handicapped parking and the provision of too little handicapped parking.
+The use of a strange parquet in that lecture hall, a parquet that clearly is not designed to withstand the use it gets.
+The use of woks in the Marketplace, rather than a circular grill, even though woks require significantly more water to clean.
+The list goes on and on.
+"Form over function", as they say.
+I don't mean to imply that we didn't need a new student center and dining hall; we did.
+I don't mean to imply that I don't like many features of the JRC; I do.
+But it could have been so much better, and so much more environmentally responsibly.
+* A fascinating talk by Jim Collins, who was in the process of writing _Good to Great_ [4].
+In the question and answer session after the talk, I said something about Grinnell already being great [5] and it was clear from their responses that the Trustees who had invited him that they did not think that Grinnell was great.

-Because of those things [3], I did not really trust the Trustees.
+Because of those things, and many others like them,  I did not really trust the Trustees.

 But now that I've been at Grinnell for nearly two decades, I've had the opportunity to meet with more trustees, some of them for extended conversations.
-I've had dinners and other meetings with them in a variety of roles in which I serve or served, including as Chair of the Science Division, as a member of our Expanding Knowledge Initiative [4] task force, as a faculty member in the Science Division, and as a member of the Wilson Committee.
+I've had dinners and other meetings with them in a variety of roles in which I serve or served, including as Chair of the Science Division, as a member of our Expanding Knowledge Initiative [6] task force, as a faculty member in the Science Division, and as a member of the Wilson Committee.
 There may be others; those are just the ones that come to mind.